hloughrey/latitude55-monorepo/README.md

 ### Running the design guide locally

-We use [Storybook](https://storybook.js.org/) to manage the Purplebricks design guide.
+We use [Storybook](https://storybook.js.org/) to manage the design guide.

 1. Start Storybook